 The following account is a brief overview of the unfolding and continuing story of three family members of Cardiac Athletes, Coppertone, Intrepid MJ and ‘Tiger’-Lilli.

-As I write this in February of 2012, I am a 49 year old father of three adult children and grandfather of two.
-Though not a particularly talented athlete, I have lived my life with a definite focus on physical fitness, enjoyment of sport and outdoor activity, eating sensibly, healthy lifestyle and encouraging my children to do the same.
+As I write this, in February of 2012, I am a 49-year-old father of three adult children and grandfather of two.
+Though not a particularly talented athlete, I have lived my life with a definite focus on physical fitness, enjoyment of sport and outdoor activity; on eating sensibly, maintaining a healthy lifestyle and encouraging my children to do the same.

-Having completed the event in October 2005 I was pretty ecstatic as it was an event I had been dreaming about doing for many years.
+When I completed the event in October 2005 I was ecstatic as I had been dreaming about doing it for many years.
 I guess you could say that I was at the peak of my fitness and confidence.

-Then in early 2006 my health started to deteriorate, … Read the rest of Tony’s story in our book Cardiac Athletes: Real Superheroes Beating Heart Disease.
-Volume 1.
+Read the rest of Tony’s story in our book Cardiac Athletes: Real Superheroes Beating Heart Disease, Volume 1.

 My journey began at birth.
 I was born with a bicuspid aortic valve.
 Now, back in 1958 there was no ultrasound imaging to confirm this and it was given a variety of vague names, which existed in the back of my mind as I did all the normal kid things, punctuated with yearly check-up visits to St Michaels Hospital in Newark, NJ.

-Although I have only featured two here … There are 15 other Cardiac Athlete life stories to read in book 1 and many more coming in Book 2, hopefully to be published before Christmas 2017, a fantastically inspiring stocking filler and present for some lucky person.
+Although we have only featured two here, there are 15 other Cardiac Athlete life stories to read in Book One, and many more coming in Book Two, which will hopefully be published before Christmas 2017.
+These books could be a fantastically inspiring present for some lucky person.

-If you would like your Cardiac Athlete story to feature on these web pages, write to me.
-Additionally if you would like your story to be included in our next charity book again do not hesitate in writing to me.
-Thank you.
+If you would like your Cardiac Athlete story to feature on these web pages, and especially if you would like your story to be included in our next book (all proceeds go to charity), please write to me at:

-The future success of this website depends ultimately on you, the Cardiac Athletes, so Post your stories on the Forum today so that they can uplift and inspire someone else tomorrow!
+Cardiac Athletes, the future success of this website depends ultimately on you, so Post your stories on the Forum today so that they can uplift and inspire someone else tomorrow!